marcrng/Parcel-Exploration/README.md

 This was done using `CREATE TABLE` and assigning a primary key id to reference back to the main table.

 ### Cleaning the data
+Many of the integer fields had inconsistent formatting, so I first uploaded the data into a Python dataframe and used ```str.replace()``` and ```str.strip()``` to remove any errant characters and whitespaces that were keeping me from converting the column to the integer type.
+I also cross referenced this with the original table for the largest and smallest values to catch any outliers that might have been present in the data.

 A lot of the site types (field that classifies a property as residential, commercial, etc.) were null, so assigning a site type from the 'description' field was necessary for many entries.
 This took the most time, as most entries were described with different terms, so labelling site type for multi-residential homes looked like this:

 ```sql